TalhaPekdemir/learning-pytorch/MODELS.md

 ## How to Use the Created Model?

 - Inputting data to model and getting an output from a model means making a prediction.
 - A model can make predictions without being trained.
-Because there are aleady parameters initialized when model itself is initialized.
+Because there are parameters initialized already when model itself is initialized.
 - Training only makes model more accurate of generating the correct or expected output.
 - Simply use the model instance like a method.
 - `forward()` method that we implemented will be called when a model generating output in PyTorch.